raspiblitz/raspiblitz/DietPi/install.md

 it appeared as `sdb` and as `sda` after reboot:
 ![](after_reboot_with_2nd_HDD.png)

-So intead just copied the blockchain manually on my main computer to the root /bitcoin folder.
+So instead just copied the blockchain manually on my main computer to the root /bitcoin folder.
 Reinserted the HDD to the ODroid and booted up

 `ssh admin@[IP-OF-DROIDBLITZ]
 `./60finishHDD.sh`

+alternatively can edit the 50copyHDD.sh
+`sudo nano 50copyHDD.sh`
+change the 3 instances of `sdb1` to `sdb`

 got this output here: [initial_setup_output](initial_setup_output.html) and the same when tried again with a rebuilt sdcard.